MV Oceania Liveaboard • Diving in the Bismarck Sea

 Average Temperatures

-Wetsuit advice for Papua New Guinea
+Wetsuit Recommendations for Papua New Guinea

 Throughout the year, the water in Papua New Guinea is very pleasant.
 We therefore recommend a 3mm wetsuit or skin.